 top of page

-To help with your entry into Guildford in Bloom you can see our judging criteria set out below.
-Please note that the judges decision is final, and no correspondence will be entered into.
+To help with your entry into Guildford in Bloom you can see the things our judges will be thinking about when they visit your garden.
+Please note that the judges’ decision is final, and no correspondence will be entered into.

 Allotment/Vegetable Garden

-• Health and vigour of plants; absence of pests and diseases; no/few weeds present; correct pruning and support of plants; size and quality of crop.
+• Health and vigour of plants; absence of pests and diseases; no/few weeds present; evidence of pruning, support of plants; size and quality of crop.
+Good range of vegetables, fruit in season and possibly flowers, in particular companion planting and pollinators.

 Nature Champions